- In front of the Gallery dressd by Sissi

 - The curating collective raising the flag

-An event organised by the students of the “22nd Course in Curatorial Practices and Contemporary Arts” at The School for Curatorial Studies Venice directed by Aurora Fonda and Sandro Pignotti.
-A project curated by Tommaso Speretta.
+An event curated by Tommaso Speretta and The School for Curatorial Studies Venice directed by Aurora Fonda and Sandro Pignotti.

 Venice, March 4th, 2015 From MAY 5TH TO MAY 8TH, 2015, during the press preview days of the VENICE ART BIENNALE, American artist Rob Pruitt (1964) will bring his renowned project “ROB PRUITT’S FLEA MARKET” to Venice for the first time.
 It will take place at A plus A Gallery, and is organized in cooperation with the students of the “22nd Course in Curatorial Practices and Contemporary Arts” at The School for Curatorial Studies Venice.